The global technology company that makes MRIs, other advanced healthcare equipment, and some of the world’s fastest cigarette-making machines

 But this self-proclaimed healthcare leader is also a leading manufacturer of cigarette-making machinery.
 Among SIEMENS’s customers has been Philip Morris USA, maker of the best-selling cigarette brand Marlboro.
 According to SIEMENS’s website in 2015, the company’s tobacco industry division includes “machines for the manufacturing and packaging of cigarettes at speeds of 4,000 to 20,000 cigarettes per minute,” and its “Simotion Motion Control System is now gaining a foothold in the cigarette manufacturing industry.”
 A single SIEMENS machine thus produces 1.2 million cigarettes (or 60,000 packs) during the annual one-hour Stand Up To Cancer telecast.

-This exhibit includes screenshots of the SIEMENS website in 2015 that showcase its work for RJ Reynolds, British American Tobacco, Japan Tobacco, and the China tobacco monopoly.
-Today SIEMENS’ streamlined public-facing website gives no obvious clue that the company is still an ally of the cigarette business.
+This exhibition includes screenshots of the SIEMENS website in 2015 that showcase its work for RJ Reynolds, British American Tobacco, Japan Tobacco, Imperial Tobacco Company of India, and the China tobacco monopoly.
+Today SIEMENS’ streamlined public-facing website gives no obvious clue that the company is still an ally of cigarette manufacturers.

 It cannot go unmentioned SIEMENS was also Germany’s leading industrial conglomerate throughout the Nazi era and made use of hundreds of thousands of slave laborers, including in factories inside concentration camps.